kubernetes/enhancements/keps/sig-apps/5682-pdbs-for-multipod-replicas/README.md

 information to express the idea and why it was not acceptable.
 -->

 Initially there was a plan to integrate directly with multi-pod replica systems (LWS).
 This would add optional field `replicaKey` to the PDB spec, so the user may provide a label which would identify pods in the same group.
 For LWS, all pods in a leader+workers group will share the same value for label key `leaderworkerset.sigs.k8s.io/group-key`.
 This would also require keys to fetch the expected replica count (otherwise we could not detect a missing replica for `maxUnavailable` or a percentage `minAvailable`) and replica size (otherwise we could not detect a missing pod making a replica unhealthy).
 This would also require some changes to make the LWS [labels/annotations](https://lws.sigs.k8s.io/docs/reference/labels-annotations-and-environment-variables/) more easily available.
-With the `Workload` API approved and implementation in progress, it is better to have both PDBs and LWS integrate with this new core component.
+With the `PodGroup` and `Workload` APIs approved and implementation in progress, it is better to have both PDBs and LWS integrate with these new core components.

 In the case given in the simplified example above, there may be a way to change the eviction logic to such that the order of pod eviction preserves replicas when possible (e.g. prioritize evicting pods from the replica with the most pods in the node).
 However, it is simpler to understand and easier ensure intended behavior by just extending the existing PDB budget pattern.
 It is also unclear if this would work fully when gang scheduling is not used or the number of pods is greater than `minCount`.

-Rather than using a field in the PDB spec, it would be possible to detect if any selected pods have the Workload API enabled by checking their spec for `workload.name`.
+Rather than using a field in the PDB spec, it would be possible to detect if any selected pods have a PodGroup enabled by checking their spec for `spec.schedulingGroup.podGroupName`.
 However, we want this new behavior to be something explicitly enabled.
 Silently changing the behavior of existing PDB fields (`minAvailable`/`maxUnavailable`), based on context from other objects, could cause confusion and possibly unintended disruptions.

 We don't add new alternative fields to the PDB spec (e.g. `MinAvailableReplicas`).
 The existing ones are sufficient as the two scopes are mutually exclusive.
 The new fields would represent the same user intent (just for different units of measurement), and they would add confusion (e.g. if two mutually exclusive fields are set), complexity, and potential compatibility issues.